Note:The following document is an English translation of the Japanese-language original.

 (2) Earnings briefings held for institutional investors and analysts (twice annually)

-(3) Annual publication of corporate report
+(3) Annual publication of integrated report

 (4) Various information posted to the corporate website

-(5) Twice-annual publication of shareholder correspondence (business report)
+(5) Publication of shareholder correspondence (business report)

 (6) Others